 While the United States may have a reputation as plastic surgery central, RealSelf data shows we’re not alone.
-More than 1 million Canadians have visited RealSelf since March 2015, up 21% compared to the previous quarter.
-About 75% of them are women and they’re researching a variety of topics, the top three relating to breasts, tummies, and noses.
+More than 1 million Canadians have visited RealSelf since March 2015, up 21 percent compared to the previous quarter.
+About 75 percent of them are women and they’re researching a variety of topics, the top three relating to breasts, tummies, and noses.

 Canadians have a lot in common with Americans when it comes to beauty procedures.
-They’re slightly more interested in breast augmentation and implants; 15% of Canadian traffic to RealSelf focuses on the chest, compared to 10% of American traffic to the same topics.
-Noses are getting a lot of attention; they’re the third most popular topic searched by Canadians, three percentage points higher than for American searches.
+They’re slightly more interested in breast augmentation and implants; 15 percent of Canadian traffic to RealSelf focuses on the chest, compared to 10 percent of American traffic to the same topics.
+Rhinoplasty is getting a lot of attention; they’re the third most popular topic searched by Canadians, three percentage points higher than for American searches.

 We also see some intriguing spikes of interest across Canada’s ten provinces.
 (Traffic wasn’t significant from Nunavut, Yukon, and the Northwest Territories.)

 Saskatchewan, a Midwestern province with a population of roughly 1.1 million, shows a special interest in breast surgeries, with 121 pages of breast-related content viewed for every 1,000 people.
-Breast-related topics make up 26% of all traffic from Saskatchewan.
+Breast-related topics make up 26 percent of all traffic from Saskatchewan.

-When it comes to rhinoplasty, Prince Edward Island takes #1.
+When it comes to rhinoplasty, Prince Edward Island takes No. 1.
 With a population of just 145,000, this Maritime province has an above-average interest in nose jobs.
-The topic accounts for 12% of all traffic from Prince Edward Island.
+The topic accounts for 12 percent of all traffic from Prince Edward Island.